flavin27/999-tools/README.md

-# A toolkit for editing bin files from 9 Doors, 9 Persons, 9 Hours!
+# A toolkit for editing binary files from Zero Escape: 9 Doors, 9 Persons, 9 Hours!

 ## About